osoleve/Sudoku-Graph-Coloring-Julia/README.md

 # Sudoku Generator/Solver

-Uses a homebrew graph to generate and solve sudokus.
+Uses a homebrew graph solve sudokus.

 `random_puzzle(s, n)` (where `s` is the Sudoku size and `n` is the number of squares to fill in) is guaranteed to generate a valid puzzle, but not guaranteed to